-The premiums for a s.73 policy can be paid from the insured person’s capital resources.
+- The premiums for a s.73 policy can be paid from the insured person’s capital resources.
 In this way the insured person could convert capital that would be taxed if gifted in the form of cash into a tax-exempt insurance benefit (provided they are used to pay gift tax on a gift).

 - There is a certain amount of quite useful flexibility inherent in a s.
 73 policy.
-By way of example, it is possible to set up one with attaching life cover so that in the event of the insured person’s death the fund can be used to pay any inheritance tax that arises as a consequence of that death.
+For example, it is possible to set up one with attaching life cover so that in the event of the insured person’s death the fund can be used to pay any inheritance tax that arises as a consequence of that death.

 - Although a s.73 policy is earmarked to pay gift tax there is nothing to prevent the policy holder from changing his or her mind and keeping the proceeds for his or her own use.
 Of course in these circumstances the benefit of the tax relief would be lost.

 Dara Burke advises on gift and inheritance tax problems.
 If you would like to discuss whether a s73 policy is appropriate to your circumstances please call us on 021 4321321 or email@example.com.